lammps/lammps/doc/src/compute_fabric.rst

                 \frac{1}{N_c (r^2 + C_{cd} r_c r_d)}
                 \frac{r_{a} r_{b}}{r^2} f_n

-where :math:`f_n` is the magnitude of the normal, central-body force between the two atoms.
+and :math:`f_n` is the magnitude of the normal, central-body force between the two atoms.

 Finally, the tangential force fabric tensor is only defined for pair styles that apply tangential forces to particles, namely granular pair styles.
 It is calculated